The Ultimate Guide To Join Merchant Navy

 In recent times, this field of study has caught on the imagination of many around the world.
-The interest shown by students of various countries and the response at the concerned departments in the universities bears testimony to this.
+The interest was shown by students of various countries and the response at the concerned departments in the universities bears testimony to this.
 The increase in the employment opportunities in this field has added to the lure of a job as a marine engineer.
 Both merchant navy and armed navy have immense opportunities for the students of this field.
-In addition to this, various manufacturing industries and units that produce shipping equipments and machines also hire these professionals to work in their production houses.
+In addition to this, various manufacturing industries and units that produce shipping equipment and machines also hire these professionals to work in their production houses.

-In some countries, a marine engineer can switch over to armed navy (after giving physical and medical fitness exams) as the technical qualification requirement are already achieved by a sea going engineer.
+In some countries, a marine engineer can switch over to armed navy (after giving physical and medical fitness exams) as the technical qualification requirement are already achieved by a seagoing engineer.